homected/hdhrhttpapi/README.md

 HDHRHTTPAPI
 -----------

-This is a small library to get information from HD HomeRun devices through the HTTP API for Python 3.
+This is a small library to retrieve information from HD HomeRun devices through the HTTP API and Python 3.

 Background
 ----------

 The HDHomeRun products from SiliconDust are basically network TV tuners that broadcast the TV from your cable or antenna to your network.
-These devices has one or more built-in TV tunners so allow to stream the TV channels to the SiliconDust and third-parties applications.
+These devices has one or more built-in TV tunners so it allows to stream the TV channels to the [SiliconDust] (http://www.silicondust.com) and third-party applications.

-There are several libraries for different lenguages to communicate to HDHomeRun devices but the aim of this library is only to allow homeassistant software to be able to know the state of the tunners.
+There are several libraries for different lenguages to communicate to HDHomeRun devices but I develop this library to use with homeassistant, a home automation software, to allow it to know the state of the tunners.

-As homeassistant is developed in Python and has some restrictions to access directly to the I/O hardware I develop this small utility to allow a custom component
+As homeassistant is developed in Python and has some restrictions to access directly to the I/O hardware, so this library has only some functions needed for my custom component for home assistant.

 The goals of this project were as follows: